Celebrity Big Brother (British TV series) series 22: Stormy Daniels

 In the months prior to the live launch, there was wide speculation that adult film star Stormy Daniels would enter the house.
 Despite the reports, she did not enter the house on launch night.

 A Big Brother statement issued the following day read: "Stormy Daniels was booked to appear on the show several months ago and hours before the show was due to go live, informed the production team that she no longer wished to enter the house as previously agreed.
 Producers discussed a variety of options with her but were unable to agree any acceptable conditions for her entering the house.
 Our focus is now on making a brilliant series with our fantastic celebrities."

 Daniels said she offered to appear on the show during the live launch to explain her absence, but was turned down by producers.
 She also said an interview on Loose Women where she was due to explain her side of the story was blocked by Channel 5.

 On the 17 August edition of Bit on the Side, Clark-Neal explained that just five hours before the first live show, Daniels said she only wanted to appear on launch night and then leave.
 Big Brother tried to agree to a compromise, but nothing came of it.
 Clark-Neal also insisted that money was not a factor and there was no attempt from producers to try to manipulate Daniels to achieve a specific outcome.

 Housemates

-On Day 1, thirteen housemates entered the house during the launch.
+On Day 1, thirteen housemates entered the house during the launch show.